 A team of Probation, Prevention/Early Intervention Behavioral Health and Recovery Services staff, and SVCFS made up the initial group to create the Youth Assessment Center (YAC) "pilot" in FY 19/20.
 YAC referrals are currently coming from the citations received by the Probation Department from local law enforcement; however, the goal in the next phase is to have local law enforcement send their referrals/citations directly to the YAC thereby avoiding going through Probation.
+Additionally, a mobile referral application has been developed and is being implemented at the end of FY 20/21.
+This mobile referral process will continue and be evaluated in FY 21/22.

-In FY 20/21, full implementation of the YAC will be conducted and on-going evaluation of the program's effectiveness in reducing recidivism will be monitored.
+In FY 21/22, the YAC will continue in a 2nd year of full implementation with on-going evaluation of the program's effectiveness in reducing recidivism or decreasing the overall citations received by the Department.